ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - SMTP_SERVER
      - localhost
      - The MTA that is used to submit mails from migrid.
 Can be a hostname or an IP.
+   * - SMTP_LISTEN_PORT
+     - 25
+     - Which local port for container SMTP process to listen on when using the devmail container as in the development env.
+Must be an integer below 65536 specifying a port which isn't already in use on the host.
    * - TZ
      - Europe/Copenhagen
      - The timezone that is used inside the containers.